Mark Oliver Everett

-Mark Oliver Everett (born April 10, 1963) is the American lead singer, songwriter, guitarist, keyboardist and sometimes drummer of the rock band Eels.
-Also known as E, he is known for writing songs tackling subjects such as death, loneliness, divorce, childhood innocence, depression, and unrequited love, often from personal experience.
+Mark Oliver Everett, also known by his stage name E (born April 10, 1963) is an American singer, songwriter, multi-instrumentalist and the frontman of the rock band Eels.
+He is known for writing songs tackling subjects such as death, loneliness, divorce, childhood innocence, depression, and unrequited love, often from personal experience.

 Early life

-Everett is the son of physicist Hugh Everett III, originator of the many-worlds interpretation of quantum theory.
+Everett is the son of physicist Hugh Everett III, originator of the many-worlds interpretation of quantum mechanics.
 Mark's maternal grandfather was Harold "Kid" Gore, a men's basketball, football and baseball coach at the University of Massachusetts-Amherst.
+He is of German, Austrian, Polish, Greek, Spanish, Irish, English, Welsh and Scottish descent.

-When Everett was in his early teens, an incident occurred while he was attending a concert by English rock band the Who.
-A special effects laser struck Everett directly in the eye and, as a result, he has needed to wear glasses ever since.
+When Everett was in his early teens, he was attending a concert by English rock band The Who when a special effects laser struck him directly in the eye and, as a result, he has needed to wear glasses ever since.

 Everett's father died of a heart attack when Everett was 19.
 Mark was the one to find him.
-Everett later made a documentary about his father's theory and his relationship with his father entitled Parallel Worlds, Parallel Lives for the BBC that was aired on the PBS series NOVA in 2008.
+Everett later made a documentary about his father's theory and his relationship with him, Parallel Worlds, Parallel Lives, for the BBC.
+It aired on the PBS series NOVA in 2008.

-Music career
+Career

 E

-In 1987, Everett moved from his family home in Virginia and resettled in California.
+In 1987, Everett moved from his family home in Virginia and settled in California.
 There, Everett began his professional musical career with two major-label albums: A Man Called E (1992) and Broken Toy Shop (1993).
 The pseudonym "E" was used for both of these early recordings.
 He became known as "E" because there were several people in his life at the time who had the same first name.

 Eels

 In 1995, Everett formed the band Eels in Los Angeles.
-Their studio albums include Beautiful Freak (1996), Electro Shock Blues (1998), Daisies of the Galaxy (2000), Souljacker (2001), Shootenanny!
-(2003), Blinking Lights and Other Revelations (2005), Hombre Lobo: 12 Songs of Desire (2009), End Times (2010), Tomorrow Morning (2010), Wonderful, Glorious (2013), The Cautionary Tales of Mark Oliver Everett (2014), The Deconstruction (2018), Earth to Dora (2020) and Extreme Witchcraft (2022).
+Their studio albums include Beautiful Freak (1996), Electro-Shock Blues (1998), Daisies of the Galaxy (2000), Souljacker (2001), Shootenanny!
+(2003), Blinking Lights and Other Revelations (2005), Hombre Lobo: 12 Songs of Desire (2009), End Times (2010), Tomorrow Morning (2010), Wonderful, Glorious (2013), The Cautionary Tales of Mark Oliver Everett (2014), The Deconstruction (2018), Earth to Dora (2020), Extreme Witchcraft (2022), and Eels Time!
+(2024).
 Hombre Lobo, End Times and Tomorrow Morning form a trilogy, focusing on "lust, loss and redemption".